 In the cutting method, take the cuttings and root them in the vermiculite or moist sand.

-Butterfly Pea Flower Pests and Diseases
+Butterfly Pea Plant Diseases and Pests

 Clitoria ternatea L (Linn) suffers from attacks by aphids and spider mites that feed on the perennial shrub.
 Apply neem oil to get rid of the aphids and spider mites.

 However, overwatering or under-watering often cause pests such as caterpillars and grasshoppers to attack the blue pea.

 It’s often used as a cover crop, a ground cover or to climb up a pergola, trellis, or fence.

 Butterfly blue pea plant is a traditional ayurvedic medicine and is used as a nootropic, memory enhancer, anti-diabetic, anti-asthmatic, laxative, diuretic, anticonvulsant, anti-pyretic, and anti-stress agent.

 One study shows root extract treatment of the blue ternatea during the growth spurt period enhances learning and memory in rats.

 In Ayurveda, the medicinal plant, which contains valuable triterpenoids, cyclotides, and anthocyanins, is soaked into hot water to make a striking blue tea.

 This vibrant tea helps treat a wide range of ailments and promote nutrients such as flavonol, glycosides, antioxidants, peptides, and amylase.